core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 the complete CoAP message, and with OSCORE, the CoAP header and several CoAP options are not encrypted.
 In all three security protocols, the IP-addresses, ports, and CoAP message lengths are available to all on-path attackers, which may be enough to determine the server, resource, and command.
-The block attack is illustrated in Figures {{blockreq}}{: format="counter"} and {{blockres}}{: format="counter"}.
+The blocking attack is illustrated in Figures {{blockreq}}{: format="counter"} and {{blockres}}{: format="counter"}.